kimaniMbatiaMoringa/Heroes-of-WWII/Readme.md

 2. An article creation Tool for users to add their own articles

-3. A Forum for users to communicate with Admin and other users.
+3. A public forum for users to communicate.

 # Project Setup